TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 ### Linting

 The style guides we mentioned above are full of really helpful advice for formatting, organizing and composing your code.
-But there are a _lot_ of rules - it can be difficult to internalize them all. **Linters** are tools that will scan your code with a set of style rules and will report any errors to you that they find.
+But there are a *lot* of rules - it can be difficult to internalize them all. **Linters** are tools that will scan your code with a set of style rules and will report any errors to you that they find.
 In some cases, they can even auto-fix the errors!
 The following articles explain in more detail the benefits of using a linter while you code.

-1. [This article](https://gomakethings.com/javascript-linters/) gets right to the point... start here!
+1. This article on [javascript linters](https://gomakethings.com/javascript-linters/) gets right to the point... start here!
-1. [This article](https://hackernoon.com/how-linting-and-eslint-improve-code-quality-fa83d2469efe) goes a little further by discussing exactly _how_ linters do what they do.
+1. Read this article that [goes a little further](https://hackernoon.com/how-linting-and-eslint-improve-code-quality-fa83d2469efe) by discussing exactly *how* linters do what they do.

 There are multiple options for linting your JavaScript, but the most popular (and most common in the industry) is [eslint](https://eslint.org/).
 Getting it installed and the initial set-up is straightforward.